-AutoCAD is design software used to produce two and three dimensional images.
+AutoCAD and Revit Architecture are design software programs used to produce two and three dimensional images.
 This software will be used extensively for the architectural breadth as well as to produce images to assist in explaining the other redesigned systems.

 Microsoft Excel is a useful tool for solving equations in a table format which can then be used to produce graphs and charts.
-Ventilation rate calculations as well as some of the solar calculations for the photovoltaic study will be performed by Excel.
+Ventilation rate calculations, solar calculations for the photovoltaic study, hourly load profiles used for the natural ventilation and decentralized pump studies will be analyzed by Excel.